izcheung/mySQLWorkBenchUserDoc/docs/task1.md

 DELETE FROM <TableName>
 WHERE <condition>;
 ```
-    > The ```DELETE FROM``` keyword specifies which table you would like to delete records from.
+    The ```DELETE FROM``` keyword specifies which table you would like to delete records from.
 The ```WHERE``` clause specifies the conditions that must be met before the record is deleted.

     !!! warning
         If you use the DELETE FROM clause without using in junction with the WHERE clause, all the rows in the table will be deleted.

 2. Verify the correct deletion was made by running the same command in [step 2](task1.md#insert-a-tuple-into-a-table) of 'Insert a tuple into a table'.
-You should see that the record has been deleted.
+You should see that the record has been deleted:

     !!! success